 Plasma Spray Coating

-Physical Vapor Deposition (PVD) Equipments shields sometimes need to be coated with thermal coatings of metals or ceramics so that the deposited layers adhere better on the shields, therefore yielding to less contamination on the customers products and extended maintenance cycles on the equipments.
+Etch Equipments components are exposed to very aggressive gas chemistry and need to be protected with thermal coatings of ceramics.These coatings have also the property to avoid excessive condensation of polymeres on the components, therefore yielding to less contamination on the customers products and extended maintenance cycles on the equipments.